 As you are shooting with the bride and groom, you spend a lot of time thinking about what wedding photography poses you should use that will make them look their best.
 In the past, we have covered topics on how to pose the couple during engagement sessions, as well as how to pose the bride, bridesmaids, and family formals.
 Since posing is a critical part of your shooting routine, we thought we should cover another important part of the wedding day – groom poses!

-The wedding day is as much about him as it is the bride and her wedding poses, and creating specific groom poses will result in standout images that they both will enjoy!
+The wedding day is as much about him as it is the bride and her wedding poses, and creating specific groom pictures will result in standout images that they both will enjoy!
 Here are the 11 go-to poses for the groom on the wedding day.

 1. Standing Up Straight